Tracking a Random Walk First-Passage Time Through Noisy Observations: Main results

-where $\{B_t\}_{t> 0}$ and $\{N_t\}_{t> 0}$ are two independent standard Brownian motions.
-The previous results easily extend to the Brownian motion setting.
-Indeed, the analysis is simpler than for the Gaussian random walk setting as there is no `excess over threshold' for a Brownian motion --- the value of a Brownian motion the first time it crosses a certain level equals this level.
+where $\{B_t\}_{t> 0}$ and $\{N_t\}_{t> 0}$ are two independent standard Wiener processes.
+The previous results easily extend to the Wiener process setting.
+Indeed, the analysis is simpler than for the Gaussian random walk setting as there is no excess over the boundary (variously known as overshoot) for a Wiener process---the value of a Wiener process the first time it reaches a certain level is equal to this level.